What is leukemia?

 Chronic lymphocytic leukemia (CLL) is a type of white blood cell cancer that affects lymphocytes, which normally help your body fight infections.
 In CLL, your lymphocytes turn into cancer cells.
 These cancer cells take the place of healthy lymphocytes in your blood, bone marrow, and lymph nodes (pea-sized organs throughout your body that help fight off infections).

-CLL doesn't occur in children
+CLL is extremely rare in children